 If you decide you’d like to try a more remote experience, you still need to check for any local laws or guidelines before setting foot on the land.
 Ultimately, when going remote, you’ll want to make sure there is a water source nearby, few potential hazards, and availability of radio or cell reception.

-Among the basic things you need for camping are some specific items that will enhance the experience for you.
+Among the essential items for camping are some specific things that will enhance the experience for you.
 Top of the list is an insulated sleeping bag.
 You would be surprised how boiling hot a mountainside can be in the day only to deliver freezing temperatures at night.
 No matter how many layers you sleep in, you’ll be grateful to have a cocoon to help warm you.

 Another excellent tool is a Dutch oven or a cast iron frying pan.
 These are incredibly durable and can be placed on top of coals to cook all kinds of things.
 You’ll be grateful to have one when you get tired of granola bars and beef jerky!